hds-lab/d3tutorial/README.md

 ## Deployment

+To be safe, make sure your repository is clean -- no outstanding uncommitted changes.

-To update the website (which is hosted on GitHub pages at `http://scclab.github.io/d3tutorial`) there are two steps:
+To update the website (which is hosted on GitHub pages at `http://scclab.github.io/d3tutorial`) you just need to run `grunt deploy`.
+This performs the following steps:

-1. Edit `harp.js` so that the `baseUrl` variable is set to "http://scclab.github.io/d3tutorial"
+1. Sets the `baseUrl` variable in `harp.json` to "http://scclab.github.io/d3tutorial"
-2. Run `grunt deploy`.
+2. Runs `harp compile -o dist` to build the site to the `dist` folder.
+3. Restore the original `harp.json` file.
+4. Commits the updated `dist` folder (if nothing has changed the task will fail here).

-The deploy task compiles the site to the `dist` folder, commits these changes, then pushes the `dist` folder to the `gh-pages` branch of the repository, which updates the website.
+5. Uses `git subtree push` to send the `dist` folder to the `gh-pages` branch.

-**Note:** If your `baseUrl` setting is anything other than `""` you will not be able to serve the site locally using `harp server`.